henrymanley/cMapKMeans/README.md

 # cMapKMeans
 ### By Henry Manley
 Given a list of statements, number of participants, and participant demographics, cMapKMeans auto-generates a Concept Mapping xlsx to be passed into the cMAP R library.
-The returned data set is titled "sortData.xlsx", which is defined by parameters set in "globals.py".
+The returned data set is titled "sortData.xlsx", which is defined by parameters set in "globals.py" and user-generated statements made in "statements.xlsx".

 ## The Procedure